resheku/my-awesome/README.md

 - [filamentgroup/tablesaw](https://github.com/filamentgroup/tablesaw) - A group of plugins for responsive tables.
 - [forbesmyester/esqlate](https://github.com/forbesmyester/esqlate) - Build minimum viable admin panels quickly with just SQL
 - [gchq/CyberChef](https://github.com/gchq/CyberChef) - The Cyber Swiss Army Knife - a web app for encryption, encoding, compression and data analysis
+- [gildas-lormeau/SingleFile](https://github.com/gildas-lormeau/SingleFile) - Web Extension for saving a faithful copy of a complete web page in a single HTML file
 - [golden-layout/golden-layout](https://github.com/golden-layout/golden-layout) - A multi window layout manager for webapps
 - [impress/impress.js](https://github.com/impress/impress.js) - It's a presentation framework based on the power of CSS3 transforms and transitions in modern browsers and inspired by the idea behind prezi.com.
 - [instantpage/instant.page](https://github.com/instantpage/instant.page) - Make your site’s pages instant in 1 minute and improve your conversion rate by 1%